 First of all, it means to convey to my students the passion that I feel for this beautiful instrument and the variety of music styles that can be played with.
 I have been fascinated by teaching since my first steps in music.
 From that moment, I always tried to analyze the different methods that my teachers used to explain me various topics.
-This, through the years, allowed me to copy and create structured ways to explain step by step different styles, tecniques and all aspects that I worked on during my carreer.
+This, through the years, allowed me to copy and create structured ways to explain step by step different styles, techniques and all aspects that I worked on during my career.

 In practice this can be translated in giving the students the right tools to deal with the music that he/she likes and stimulate the curiosity about other styles in order to artistically grow as a musician.

-If you are new to the instrument, no problem: you can use one of my basses to begin! (but I certanly recommend to buy yours as soon as possible to practice).
+If you are new to the instrument, no problem: you can use one of my basses to begin! (but I certainly recommend to buy yours as soon as possible to practice).
 In the first lesson I am gonna show you this beautiful instrument in all its parts.
 We’re gonna approach the first steps to the technical exercises that will fix the correct posture on the instrument, preventing any body pain problem.
-This will give you a good starting point to learn quickly how to play the first notes for any music path persuitable.
+This will give you a good starting point to learn quickly how to play the first notes for any music path pursuable.

 One part of this lesson is dedicated to know you and your musical taste: It will allows me to better define the course based on your musical tendencies.